-The Sub-Fund will invest primarily in securities listed or traded on Recognised Markets in the EU and the United Kingdom.
+Instruments / Asset Classes.
+The Sub-Fund will invest primarily in securities listed or traded on Recognised Markets globally.
+Companies issuing these securities may be located in any country, including developed and emerging markets (which may include China and India).

-In normal circumstances, the Sub-Fund may hold up to 10% of its Net Asset Value in ancillary liquid assets (deposits, certificates of deposit, commercial paper and money market funds) in accordance with the UCITS Regulations.
+In normal circumstances, the Sub-Fund may hold up to 10% of its Net Asset Value in ancillary liquid assets (deposits, certificates of deposit, commercial paper, fixed rate bonds issued by governments which are rated investment grade and money market funds) in accordance with the UCITS Regulations.
 Subject to the following paragraph, the Sub-Fund may hold a higher percentage of its Net Asset Value in such ancillary liquid assets following large cash flows into or out of the Sub-Fund, as it may be inefficient and contrary to Shareholders' best interests to seek to invest cash received as subscriptions, or realise assets to meet large redemptions, solely on the relevant Dealing Day.
 The Sub-Fund will seek to reduce the percentage of its Net Asset Value held as ancillary liquid assets to below 10% of Net Asset Value as quickly as practicable, acting in the best interests of Shareholders.

-The Sub-Fund will not invest more than 10% of its Net Asset Value in other regulated, open-ended collective investment schemes, including ETFs and money market funds, as described under "Investment in Other Collective Investment Schemes" in the "Investment Objectives and Policies" section of the Prospectus.
+The Sub-Fund will not invest more than 10% of its Net Asset Value in other regulated, open-ended collective investment schemes, including ETFs and money market funds, as described under "Investment in other Collective Investment Schemes" in the "Investment Objectives and Policies" section of the Prospectus.

 Use of FDI and Risk Management.
-In addition, the Sub-Fund may, for efficient portfolio management purposes, use financial derivative instruments ("FDI") to take exposure to assets of the type described above, primarily to reduce the Sub-Fund's cash balances, hedge specific risks, and/or manage the cash flows and trading across multiple time-zones.
-Any use of FDI by the Sub-Fund shall be limited to (i) futures in respect of UCITS-eligible fixed income indices and the other assets in which the Sub-Fund may invest, as described above; (ii) forward foreign exchange contracts (including non-deliverable forwards), (iii) options, (iv) interest rate swaps, and (v) credit default swaps.
-The Sub-Fund may either be a buyer or seller of protection under credit default swaps.
+In addition, the Sub-Fund may, for efficient portfolio management purposes, use financial derivative instruments ("FDI") primarily to reduce the Sub-Fund's cash balances, hedge specific risks, and/or manage the cash flows and trading across multiple time-zones.
+Any use of FDI by the Sub-Fund shall be limited to (i) index futures in respect of UCITS eligible equity indices 61315483.30

+(subject to a maximum of 10% of Net Asset Value, provided however that this restriction will not apply following large cash flows into or out of the Sub-Fund for the reasons outlined in the "Instruments/Asset Classes" section above); (ii) forward foreign exchange contracts (including non-deliverable forwards); and (iii) warrants (subject to a maximum of 5% of Net Asset Value).
 FDI are described under "Use of Financial Derivative Instruments" in the "Investment Objectives and Policies" section of the Prospectus.